 For nearly two decades Sala has worked with international organizations, publishing companies, businesses and individuals to build their brand, engage audiences, and improve their impact and visibility.
-She broke the story of the first major US fashion magazine to put an African-American model in its pages; developed an advocacy strategy for a public health initiative that the Gates Foundation showcased at a major conference; helped an African government introduce English language instruction into the primary schools; supported an environmental justice campaign that successfully blocked a polluting factory from settling in a poor community outside New Orleans; was the creative director for a celebrated coffee table book; and developed literature for parents of the poorest children in the New York City public schools.
+She broke the story of the first major US fashion magazine to put an African-American model in its pages; developed an advocacy strategy for a public health initiative that the Gates Foundation showcased at a major conference; led three African government agencies in developing communications and outreach strategies; supported an environmental justice campaign that blocked a polluting factory from settling in a poor community outside New Orleans; was the creative director for a celebrated coffee table book; and developed advocacy material for parents of the poorest children in the New York City public schools.